below/HelloSilicon/README.md

 ## Latest News

 Most content is done.
-What is missing is most notably Chapter 7, and Chapter 14 stil has an open issue
+What is missing is most notably Chapter 7, and Chapter 14 stil has an open issue.

 ### Prerequisites